 Difficult in the sense that all of these features make it very complicated to find the absolute best price.
 We all complain about particular airlines or hotels that have websites with poor user interfaces and bizarre fees.
 Rental agencies seem to specialize in these perverse practices.

 If you happen to be at the Jersey Shore or just about anywhere else where public transportation won’t suffice, you will find that car rental agencies have made it almost impossible to know if you’re getting a good deal.
 I do better these days, but I still see some absurd contrasts.

-Recently I booked a car for Labor Day weekend near San Francisco.
+Recently, I booked a car, like that may require two stage kits, for Labor Day weekend near San Francisco.
 I didn’t need a car Friday night and hoped I could pick it up at Union Square on Saturday to avoid the overnight parking and drop it off at SFO on Tuesday.
 Quotes of $600-800 before taxes were so unreasonable that I don’t understand how they expect to get anyone to accept such offers.

 In the end, I decided to pick it up at SFO on Friday night for $170 all-in.
 The money I save will go toward valet parking Friday night.
 But after deciding to stick to the airport location and before finding my nice $170 rate, I faced a dizzying number of discount codes and options that made my head start to spin.
 Here are some of the things to consider when trying to get the best price.